Featured image of Pronterface: How to Download, Install & Set It Up Darko Izgarevic via All3DP

 Downloading

 Don’t be distracted by potentially confusing references to previous versions.
-The most up-to-date software can be found by clicking on the Download tab and then on the “Latest release” link, as seen in the image above.
+The most up-to-date software can be found in the right-hand column of the GitHub page, under “Releases”.

-This will take you to a GitHub page, at the foot of which are links to pre-packaged software for MacOS and Windows versions.
+At the time of updating this article, Printrun is on version 2.2.0.
+Navigate to that page and you’ll find re-packaged software for MacOS and Windows versions.
 There are also links to the source code as well as “master tarballs” for those wanting to make their own modifications or install it on Linux.

 Back to Contents